petergridge/Irrigation-V5/readme_new.md

 * Improve start/stop processing of zones while a program is running, if a zone is started while a program is running it will be appended to the run.
 * Add translation for status values in the card
 * Add French translation
-* support for Valve objects - Open/Close only, Position not supported
+* Support for Valve objects - Open/Close only, Position not supported
 * Refactor datetime usage for a more consistent approach
 * Fix system monitor notification
 * Update to hass.config_entries.async_forward_entry_setups